robinmoisson/staticrypt/cli/README.md

 ### `--remember`

 This will add a "Remember me" checkbox.
 If checked, when the user enters their passphrase its salted hashed value will be stored in localStorage.
-In case this value becomes compromised an attacker can decrypt the page, but this should hopefully protect against password reuse attack (of course please a unique passphrase nonetheless).
+In case this value becomes compromised an attacker can decrypt the page, but this should hopefully protect against password reuse attack (of course please use a unique passphrase nonetheless).

 This allows encrypting multiple page on a single domain with the same password: if you check "Remember me", you'll have to enter you password once then all the pages on that domain will automatically decrypt their content.